Belgium 9 min

 Independent contractor taxes in Belgium

-As well as paying taxes to the federal government, you will need to pay a municipal tax.
-This rate varies depending on where you are based, but is usually around 7%.
+In addition to paying taxes to the federal government, you need to pay a municipal tax.
+This rate varies depending on where you are based but is usually around 7%.
 You will also need to make social security contributions to your social insurance fund (these rates are set by the tax authority).

 After your first three years, you can start paying your taxes in advance, depending on your expected income.